Gluckstadt, Mississippi

 Gluckstadt is a city in Madison County, Mississippi, United States.
 It was a census-designated place and unincorporated community until the municipal incorporation of the City of Gluckstadt became effective in June 2021.
-The city is located along Interstate 55 in south central Madison County, between the cities of Canton and Madison.
+As of the 2020 census, prior to incorporation, the Gluckstadt CDP had a population of 3,208.
+The city is located along Interstate 55 in south-central Madison County, between the cities of Madison and Canton.
 It is part of the Jackson Metropolitan Statistical Area.